 After a live server has failed and a backup taken has taken over its duties, you may want to restart the live server and have clients fail back.
-To do this simply restart the original live server and kill the new live server.
-You can do this by killing the process itself or just waiting for the server to crash naturally
+In case of "shared disk", simply restart the original live server and kill the new live server.
+You can do this by killing the process itself or just waiting for the server to crash naturally.
+In case of a replicating live server replaced by a remote backup you will need to also set check-for-live-server [234].